Bowan Mountain on Rainbow Ridge via McAlester Pass / 波恩山

 Overview > Day 1 > Day 2 > Day 3

-Apart from Bowan Mountain, I also visited Rainbow Ridge, West Level Peak, McAlester Mountain, and Dee Dee Peak.
-Leaving the pup behind was a good thing, as they likely wouldn’t have enjoyed the outing.
+I decided against a southern approach due to logistical challenges with the dogs.
+Besides Bowan Mountain, this trip also included visits to Rainbow Ridge, West Level Peak, McAlester Mountain, and Dee Dee Peak.
+Leaving the dogs behind was a good choice for the strenuous outing inside the recreation area.

 See more trip photos here.